What Is Milieu Therapy And Why Is It Used?

 Milieu therapy benefits both you and the staff who are there to help you.
 By building an environment where everyone feels respected and valued, this therapy type makes solving problems more relaxed, natural, and ultimately, doable.

 The physical environment is structured to provide maximum personal safety for each person in the environment.

 The environment is structured in a way that's as close to a healthy home environment as possible.
 This not only makes you feel more comfortable, but it also gives you many opportunities to work out your usual problems in the type of environment where they usually occur.

 Acknowledges Your Human Rights In An Institutional Setting

 It's common to feel different from others when you have a mental condition.
 Milieu therapy recognizes that you are indeed an individual with your strengths and limitations, but everyone.
 Even if you're in a psychiatric hospital or day program, you always have human rights.
 Staff is trained to show you respect and encourage you and others in the program to treat each other the same way.

 When milieu therapy is used, you can potentially benefit from every interaction with staff members.
 Although not all staff is trained in therapy, the structured interactions are designed to give you something valuable you can learn, experience, or accomplish.

 Promotes Open Communication

 Milieu therapy works best when you feel comfortable communicating openly in group therapy sessions and, in fact, in all your daily interactions.
-This can only happen when the other milieu therapy components succeed in helping you feel safe, secure, comfortable, and respected.
 The benefit here is that the more open you can be during treatment, the more effectively you can address the problems that brought you into therapy.